-Architecture, urbanism, and landscape are three of the most potent disciplines available to us to remake our cities as dynamic, meaningful, and sustainable cultural artifacts.
+Architecture, urban design, and landscape architecture are three of the most potent spatial disciplines to address such challenges and leverage new design opportunities.

-This advanced post-professional program for students with backgrounds in architecture, landscape architecture, and urban planning is supported by an interdisciplinary curriculum that integrates organizational, systemic, and morphological investigations in architecture and urbanism with urban geography and landscape design.
+The program focuses on an interdisciplinary curriculum integrating organizational, systemic, and morphological investigations in architecture and urbanism with urban geography, landscape design, and digital technology.

 Advanced seminars and studios develop the unique skills and abilities that designers must leverage to operate in and on the large-scale built environment.